 Study in EMR allows students to explore our core areas from a variety of disciplinary perspectives.
-Students who decide to pursue the secondary field can choose from a wide range of courses under the guidance of an academic adviser from the Committee.
+Students who decide to pursue the secondary field can choose from a wide range of courses under the guidance of the Administrative and Program Director and members of the Faculty Advisory Committee.
 Given the relevance of EMR topics to both local and global issues, the secondary field both encourages and provides opportunities for interacting directly with local communities and working outside the traditional classroom.

 The secondary field in EMR offers opportunities to focus in a meaningful way in the areas of ethnicity, migration, indigeneity, and human rights.
 Students may take courses in several of these areas or choose to focus on one or two of these tracks.
 A specialty track in Latino Studies is available.